aws-samples/aws-cdk-examples/python/serverless-backend/README.md

 * AWS CDK Toolkit, (Install and configure)
 * Postman account or similar tool

+# Limitations

+* This example assumes the uploaded image/file has a maximum size of 2MB without compression.
+(Lambda has a maximum 6MB payload limit.)
+* This example assumes the uploaded image/file is in a base64 format.
+* No UI to authenticate user or upload image/file.

 There are no manual steps involved in deploying this stack, however, in this example, Lambda code expects:
 1. JSON POST request must have the following keys: